 Let’s keep our farms safe

 Iowa Farm Safety and Health Week starts Sunday and runs through Sept.
-26 (Saturday).
-It coincides with National Farm Safety and Health Week.
-The theme adopted for this nationwide observance is “Alert, Aware and Alive.”
+25. It coincides with National Farm Safety and Health Week.
+The theme adopted for the nationwide observance is “ATVs – Work Smart.
+Ride Safe.”

-According to the Iowa Farm Safety Council, the annual death rate for workers engaged in agriculture surpasses all other industries.
-There are many young people who work in agriculture or who live on the nation’s farms and ranches.
+According to the federal government’s Bureau of Labor Statistics, agriculture is the second most dangerous occupation in the nation with a death rate at 22.7 per 100,000 workers.
+Given agriculture’s central role in Iowa’s economy, an emphasis on farm safety is of crucial concern in the Hawkeye State.
+Additionally, there are many young people who work in agriculture or who live on the nation’s farms and ranches.
 The risks they face are of particular concern.

 Anyone who grew up on a farm will tell you that the rural life can have pleasures aplenty.
 The wonders of nature are close at hand.
 The clean air and exhausting but exhilarating work in the great outdoors become treasured memories as farm kids grow older especially so, perhaps, when they depart rural life for a more urban setting.